MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 3. If prompted, agree to the terms and then select **Start trial**.

 4. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
-You are now the Capacity administrator for that trial capacity.
+You're now the Capacity administrator for that trial capacity.

 5. Open your Account manager again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::

 Congratulations.
-You now have a Fabric trial that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric trial capacity.
+You now have a Fabric trial capacity that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric trial capacity.
 To share your capacity, see [Share trial capacities.](#share-trial-capacities)

 ## Other ways to start a Microsoft Fabric trial

-In some situations, your Fabric administrator has [enabled Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
-You have another option for enabling a Fabric trial.
-When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric trial.
-If you agree, your Fabric trial starts and your workspace is upgraded to a trial capacity workspace.
+In some situations, your Fabric administrator [enables Microsoft Fabric for the tenant](../admin/fabric-switch.md#enable-for-your-tenant) but you don't have access to a capacity that has Fabric enabled.
+You have another option for enabling a Fabric capacity trial.
+When you try to create a Fabric item in a workspace that you own (such as **My Workspace**) and that workspace doesn't support Fabric items, you're prompted to start a Fabric capacity trial.
+If you agree, your Fabric capacity trial starts and your workspace is upgraded to a trial capacity workspace.
 You're now the Capacity administrator and can add workspaces to the trial capacity.

 ## Share trial capacities

-Each trial includes several trial capacities.
+Each trial includes one trial capacity per request.
+Additional trial capacities can be requested.
 Each trial capacity can be shared with other users.
 The person who initiated the trial is automatically assigned the Trial Capacity administrator role.
 If you're the Capacity administrator, you can assign workspaces to the trial capacity two different ways.

 - [Use the Admin center **Capacity settings**](give-access-workspaces.md).
 All users with access to those workspaces are now able to use that trial capacity.
-The Fabric administrator can do this as well.
+The Fabric administrator can edit **Capacity settings** as well.
 - [Use Workplace settings](create-workspaces.md).

     :::image type="content" source="media/fabric-trial/migrate-to-trial.png" alt-text="Screenshot of the trial workspace settings.":::